 Our right to participate in any distribution of assets from any subsidiary upon the subsidiary's liquidation or otherwise is subject to the prior claims of any preferred equity interest holders and creditors of that subsidiary, except to the extent that we are recognized as a creditor of that subsidiary.
 To the extent that we are a creditor of a subsidiary, our claims would be subordinated to any security interest in the assets of that subsidiary and/or any indebtedness of that subsidiary senior to that held by us.
+In addition, proceeds from certain assets of our subsidiaries are required to be used to make payments to Treasury, as described in "- The proceeds of a significant amount of our assets and assets of our subsidiaries may be required to be used to make payments to Treasury and may not be available for our obligations under the Notes, and the Notes, as our unsecured debt, will be effectively subordinated to our secured limited recourse indebtedness and certain other secured obligations."
 As a result, the Notes will be structurally subordinated to all existing and future liabilities of our subsidiaries.
-You should look only to the assets of American International Group, Inc. as the source of payment for the Notes, and not those of our subsidiaries.
+You should look only to our assets as the source of payment for the Notes, and not those of our subsidiaries.

-The trading markets for the Notes may be limited and you may be unable to sell your Notes at a price that you deem sufficient.
+The trading market for the Notes may be limited and you may be unable to sell your Notes at a price that you deem sufficient.

-The Notes being offered by this prospectus supplement and the accompanying prospectus are new issues of securities for which there are currently no active trading markets.
+The Notes being offered by this prospectus supplement are new issues of securities for which there is currently no active trading market.
 We do not intend to list either series of the Notes on any securities exchange or include either series of the Notes in any automated quotation system.
-The underwriters currently intend, but are not obligated, to make a market for the Notes and may cease doing so at any time.
+The underwriters currently intend, but are not obligated, to make a market for the Notes.
 As a result, an active trading market may not develop for either series of the Notes, or if one does develop, it may not be sustained.
-If active trading markets fail to develop or cannot be sustained, you may not be able to resell your Notes at their fair market value or at all.
+If an active trading market fails to develop or cannot be sustained, you may not be able to resell your Notes at their fair market value or at all.

-Whether or not a trading market for either series of Notes develops, neither we nor the underwriters can provide any assurance about the market prices of the Notes.
+Whether or not a trading market for either series of Notes develops, neither we nor the underwriters can provide any assurance about the market price of the Notes.
 Several factors, many of which are beyond our control, might influence the market value of the Notes, including: